 I grew up in a medical household.
-My dad is a pediatrician who was involved with medical research at the National Institutes of Health through my childhood.
+My dad is a pediatrician who was involved with medical research at the National Institutes of Health throughout my childhood.
 He later became chairman of Pediatrics at Duke University.
 My mom was a nurse who ran the geriatrics ward at the local VA medical center.
-Both of them were committed to helping people and I’m sure it rubbed off on me.
+Both of them were committed to helping people, and I’m sure it rubbed off on me.

 I spent five years at Rush University in Chicago training to be a general surgeon.
 The training taught me how to operate but also, how to make decisions.
 The hardest thing to master as a surgeon is knowing when not to operate.
 I also learned that the exhilaration of seeing people get better before my eyes was intoxicating.
-Unlike general surgery, where patients were often at their lowest after a diagnosis of cancer, a trauma or while in pain from a chronic disease, plastic surgery offered primarily healthy patients who were happy and appreciative of my work.
+Unlike general surgery, where patients were often at their lowest after a diagnosis of cancer, trauma, or while in pain from a chronic disease, plastic surgery offered primarily healthy patients who were happy and appreciative of my work.
 I was hooked.

 On Plastic Surgery

 Plastic Surgery is an art.
 We are trained to be the ones who other surgeons call when they get in trouble.
-When plastic surgeons sit for their board exams, the examiners want to know that you can get out a jam.
+When plastic surgeons sit for their board exams, the examiners want to know that you can get out of a jam.
 I remember being asked not just what to do to solve a problem, but what to do when that solution failed and the next solution after that.
-Such a breadth of knowledge is what sets plastic surgeons apart from cookie cutter “cosmetic surgeons”.
+Such a breadth of knowledge is what sets plastic surgeons apart from cookie-cutter “cosmetic surgeons”.
 Our tool bag is full.

 I tend to be one of those people who looks for a better way to do things.
 A blessing and a curse, just ask my wife.
 This character trait has led me to develop several new surgical techniques and devices some of which have altered the way we do plastic surgery.
-I’ve been awarded two US Patents and I’m working on a third.
-Plastic surgery patients and problems tend to promote creative, outside the box thinking.
+I’ve been awarded two US Patents, and I’m working on a third.
+Plastic surgery patients and problems tend to promote creative, outside-the-box thinking.

 My success over the past two decades is a tribute to a dedicated office staff and the support of happy patients eager to refer their family members and friends.
 We enthusiastically look forward to meeting you and winning your recommendation.